dj0le/whisper/README.md

 2. The script will list available audio devices and start listening on your default input device.

-3. Speak into your microphone.
-The transcribed text will be displayed in the console.
+3. Press "enter" and then speak into your microphone.
+After 1.5 seconds of silence, the transcribed text will be processed and copied to the clipboard.

+4. Press "enter" again to start a new recording.

-4. Press `Ctrl+C` to stop the transcription.
+5. Press `Ctrl+C` to stop the transcription.

 ## Configuration

 The following parameters can be adjusted in the script:

 *   `BUFFER_SIZE`: Size of the audio buffer (default: 1024).
-*   `AUDIO_BUFFER_DURATION`: Duration of audio to buffer before processing (default: 1.0 second).
 *   `INPUT_SAMPLE_RATE`: Input sample rate from the audio device (default: 48000 Hz).
 *   `WHISPER_SAMPLE_RATE`: Sample rate required for Whisper (default: 16000 Hz).
 *   `SILENCE_THRESHOLD`: Threshold for detecting silence (default: 0.01).
+*   `SILENCE_DURATION`: Duration of silence required to trigger transcription (default: 1.5 seconds).
 *   `model = whisper.load_model("base")`:  You can change the whisper model size here.
-Available options are `tiny`, `base`, `small`, `medium`, or `large`.
+Available options are `tiny`, `small`, `base`, `medium`, or `large`.

 ## Notes

 *   The script uses the default audio input device.
 You can modify the script to select a specific device if needed.
-*   The `base` Whisper model is used by default.
-You can change this in the script if desired, but it will affect performance and accuracy.
+*   The `small` Whisper model is used by default.
+You can experiment with the models to find the best performance and accuracy for your gpu.
 *   This script is intended for real-time transcription and may not be suitable for transcribing long audio files.